j-easy/easy-random/README.md

 Stream<Person> persons = randomStreamOf(10, Person.class);
 ```

-This second static method of the `EnhancedRandom` API is able to generate a stream of random instances of a given type.
+This second static method of the `EnhancedRandom` API generates a stream of random instances of a given type.

 # What is this EnhancedRandom API?